irvch/irvch/README.md

 # Hi, I'm Irvin 👋

-I'm an incoming Master's candidate studying math at New York University.
-I like movies, comicbooks, video games, and I think coding is pretty neat.
+I'm a Master's candidate studying math at New York University, and I think coding is pretty neat.
-I am interested in ML, data science, software, and data engineering internship positions.

 <h4 align="left">Languages and Tools:</h4>
 <p align="left">